iaghidro/react-generator/README.md

 ### Usage

-1. Navigate to the folder in which you wish to generate the file(s)/ module.
+1. Navigate to the folder in which you wish to generate the file(s)
-        a.
-If it's a module, he folder name should match the name you will give the module. (ie: rlAutocomplete)
 2. From the terminal run: `yo rlgen $(pwd)` or `yo rlgen path/to/directory/from/step/1`

 ### Options